HakaiInstitute/hakai-metadata-entry-form/README.md

 ## Monitoring

-Monitoring of production site availability is done via the [cioos-upptime](https://github.com/cioos-siooc/cwatch-upptime) and notices are posted to the CIOOS cwatch-upptime slack channel.
+Monitoring of production site availability is done via the [hakai-upptime](https://github.com/HakaiInstitute/upptime-trial) and notices are posted to the hakai-upptime slack channel.
 Error collection is performed by sentry and reported in the [hakai-metadata-entry-form](https://hakai-institute.sentry.io/projects/hakai-metadata-entry-form/) project.

 ### Running the Firebase emulator